dimagi/commcare-hq/docs/messaging/sms_backends.rst

 To write the outbound backend code:

 #.
-Create a subclass of SQLSMSBackend (corehq.apps.sms.models) and implement the unimplemented methods:
+Create a subclass of `corehq.apps.sms.models.SQLSMSBackend <https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/sms/models.py>`_
+   and implement the unimplemented methods:

     get_api_id
         should return a string that uniquely identifies the backend type (but is shared across backend instances);
         we choose to not use the class name for this since class names can change but the api id should never